ringcentral/ringcentral-api-docs/docs/team-messaging/index.md

 <div class="jumbotron pt-1">
   <h2 class="h3 display-5">Getting Started with the Team Messaging API</h2>
-  <p class="lead">RingCentral Team Messaging, a.k.a.
-"Glip," is a team collaboration solution that helps organize and centralize team communication.
+  <p class="lead">RingCentral Team Messaging is a team collaboration solution that helps organize and centralize team communication.
 It is an exciting platform to develop for given the wide range of use cases, and integration possibilities.</p>
   <p>We invite all developers to try out our Team Messaging API by writing a simple app to create a team in almost no time at all.
 Get started using a Quick Start in any of the following languages:</p>
   <a href="quick-start/#javascript" class="btn btn-light qs-link">Javascript &raquo;</a>
   <a href="quick-start/#php" class="btn btn-light qs-link">PHP &raquo;</a>